Scirra/Construct-bugs/README.md

 ## Use the bug report template

-The bug submission page is pre-filled with a template. **We need all this information to help you.** Do not delete it.
-Please provide as much of the requested information as you can, including the system details or crash report information with every report.
+The bug submission page is pre-filled with a template.
+Do not delete it - **we need all this information to be able to help you.** Please provide as much of the requested information as you can, including the system details or crash report information with every report.

 ## Only mention one problem per issue